aftouh/k8s-team-controller/README.md

 ## Motivation

-This project is created to build a sample of kubernetes controller for a CRD called `teams.aftouh.io`.
+This project is created to build a sample of a kubernetes controller to manage a CRD called `teams.aftouh.io`.
 It is inspired from this nice [sample controller](https://github.com/kubernetes/sample-controller) 🙏.

 ```yaml